 - Shortened lifespan of red blood cells

-- Reduced production of new red blood cells
+- The body is not making enough new red blood cells

-- Imbalance or redistribution of iron in the body
+- Problems with use of iron within the body

 Long-term illnesses that can lead to anemia, include: